 Differences Between the I2C and SPI

-Both the SPI and I2C are similar because they are both “low-end” protocols.
+The SPI and I2C are similar because they are “low-end” protocols.
 Additionally, both protocols lack the speed and other features boasted by their heavy-weight cousins (SATA, Ethernet, USB, and others).

 But when it comes to the working principles and features.
 Let’s take a closer look at the differences between the two protocols.

-First off, you can set four different modes on the SPI protocol to determine how the clockworks.
+First, you can set four modes on the SPI protocol to determine how the clock works.
 And for the communication to work, the enslaver and agent devices must use the same model.